 Alison Orde - St Albans City & District Council

-Alison has worked for St Albans City and District Council for over 26 years.
+Alison has worked for St Albans City and District Council for some 30 years.
 She has worked on many interesting projects including St Albans becoming “Mayfair” on the monopoly board and has a wealth of experience and works closely with stakeholders in upholding civic life in St Albans.
 As one of the five Magna Carta towns, St Albans was privileged to host the actual document as part of its 800th celebrations.

 Clare Richardson - North Kesteven District Council